Forgotten Realms Campaign Setting: 3rd edition

-In 2001, Wizards of the Coast published an updated version for use with the 3rd Edition of the Dungeons & Dragons role-playing game.
+The Forgotten Realms Campaign Setting was published in June 2001.
+Wizards of the Coast published an updated version for use with the 3rd edition of the Dungeons & Dragons role-playing game.
 Due to difficulties with distribution and production costs of box sets, Wizards moved away from that style, and instead published a normal hardcover book for the 3rd edition update to the Realms.
 The book was written by Ed Greenwood, Sean K. Reynolds, Skip Williams and Rob Heinsoo, with additional contributions from members of the Wizard company's staff.
 Interior art was by Todd Lockwood, Sam Wood, Matt Wilson, Carlo Arellano and Stephanie Pui-Mun Law.
 The book is 320 pages in length and features color illustrations.

 Contents

 Notable updates to the campaign setting included the widespread presence of Red Wizard enclaves in various cities, the presence of a mysterious group called the "Shades" in the southern Anauroch desert, and the increasing "surface presence" of dark elves in the Dalelands.
 The setting history was updated to reflect various major events such as the changes to the pantheon of Faerûn since the Time of Troubles, and the defeat of the Tuigan Horde.

 The book was organized into nine chapters, which cover the campaign setting in broad detail.
 The primary emphasis is on the continent of Faerûn, and the other continents are only briefly mentioned.
 The chapters are arranged as follows: